microsoft/ChakraCore-wiki/Building-ChakraCore.md

 ## Linux ##

-ChakraCore on Linux is still under development.
-We are working on a first implementation of ChakraCore interpreter and runtime, no JIT, on Linux, targeting x64 Ubuntu 16.04 LTS and Clang 3.8+.
-We will add JIT later as we progress.
-You can test the current support with the following instructions.
+Steps below are tested on Ubuntu 16.04LTS.
+In order to compile ChakraCore on other Linux distrubitions, use distro's package manager instead of `apt-get` to install given dependencies below.

-To build ChakraCore on Linux:
+To build ChakraCore on Linux: (requires Clang 3.7+)

-* Make sure you have Ubuntu 16.04 LTS on your machine or VM.
-Visit http://releases.ubuntu.com/ to download latest LTS (x64).
 * Open terminal and start the update process.
 	* ```sudo apt-get update```
 	* ```sudo apt-get dist-upgrade```